arthurbernierjr/IPFS/README.md

 # Fetch

+***Now that we found it wee need to Fetch it.
+For that we use Bitswap which is a message-based protocol that can be used to quickly exchange data between peers.***

  - Use Bitswap

 ## Bitswap
 Bitswap is a protocol used in IPFS to exchange data between peers.
-It is based on the Kademlia distributed hash table (DHT) and is used to ensure that content is stored and retrieved efficiently.
-Bitswap is used to ensure that content is stored and retrieved efficiently, allowing for more efficient storage and retrieval of data.
+It is designed to be simple and efficient, with the ability to balance aspects such as throughput, latency, fairness, and memory usage.
+When a wantlist is received, the server responds with either information about the block or the block itself.
+When blocks are received, a Cancel notification is sent to peers that have requested the data.